First published on Thursday, June 4, 2020

 But, of course, you must remember there are fair reasons to let employees go.
 Five of them, in fact—these are:

-There are no grounds for unfair dismissal—you must have a reason to remove an employee from your business.
+There are no grounds for unfair dismissal—you must have one of these fair reasons to remove an employee from your business.
 The above examples are all legitimate.

 When an unfair dismissal in the UK isn’t automatically unfair, your recruit needs two years’ service with you (minus one week).